15 Best Work From Home Jobs in 2023

 smartphone with social media icons

-Another work from home job that requires only a laptop and an Internet connection is social media manager.
+Another work-from-home job that requires only a laptop and an Internet connection is social media manager.

 There’s a lot of work when it comes to managing several social media accounts, as this infographic reveals: